SamarthBhatia/SelfGrowNetworkDefense/status.md

     - What are the full requirements for the adversarial attack evolution harness?
 How many generations should be run?
 What metrics should be tracked for success/failure?
 - **Next Session Starting Point**:
     - Implement a mechanism to apply structured `Mutation` variants to modify scenario configurations and stimulus schedules.

+### 2025-11-24 — Session 17
+- **Focus**: Implement mechanism to apply structured `Mutation` variants to modify scenario configurations and stimulus schedules.
+- **Actions**:
+    - Added `#[derive(Serialize)]` to `ScenarioConfig`, `ThreatProfile`, and `ThreatSpike` in `src/config.rs` to enable serialization.
+    - Added `save_to_path` method to `ScenarioConfig` in `src/config.rs` to serialize a `ScenarioConfig` instance to a YAML file.
+    - Added `save_to_path` method to `StimulusSchedule` in `src/stimulus.rs` to serialize the schedule to a JSONL file.
+    - Created `apply_mutation_and_generate_files` function in `src/adversarial.rs`.
+This function loads base scenario config and stimulus schedule, applies the candidate's mutation to both, and saves the mutated configurations to new files within a specified artifact root.
+It returns the paths to the new scenario and stimulus files.
+    - Fixed compilation errors and warnings related to the changes in this session.
+- **Open Questions**:
+    - How will we decide which candidates to mutate and what types of mutations to apply in future generations?
+    - What is the most effective way to manage the growing number of scenario and stimulus files generated by mutations?
+- **Next Session Starting Point**:
+    - Integrate the `apply_mutation_and_generate_files` function into the `adversarial_loop` binary to manage the creation of mutated scenario and stimulus files.

 ## Working Agreements
 - Always record start-of-session intent and end-of-session summary in this document.